Guard Dog Trainer Career Info

-A professionally trained personal protection dog is a serious investment, often costing tens of thousands of dollars.
-Guard dog trainers raise and train these dogs to bring out their protective instincts.
-This career can be highly physical, requiring trainers to bend, kneel, lift and run; it can also require analytical skills, so that trainers can assess how well dogs are responding to training and revise their training methods if needed.
-Animal care and service workers also run a greater risk of workplace injury or illness than the average across careers.
+Guard dog trainers raise and train dogs to bring out their protective instincts.
+This career can be highly physical, requiring trainers to bend, kneel, lift, and run; it can also require analytical skills, so that trainers can assess how well dogs are responding to training and revise their training methods if needed.
+Guard dog trainers should also have strong coordination, good judgment, and patience.
+Animal care and service workers run a greater risk of workplace injury or illness than the average across careers.

 |Degree Level||High school diploma or equivalent is usually required; some postsecondary education may be preferred|